stefs304/mhclovac/README.md

 For training ligand prediction models only the second dataset was used.
 The physicochemical property index data was obtained from Aaindex<sup>[**[2]**](#references)</sup> database.

-#### Modeling algorithm
+#### Modeling physicochemical properties
-The modeling is implemented in the following way.
+The modeling algorithm is implemented in the following way.
 The peptide of length `L` is model by creating a vector `S` containing `L*m + 2*m` data points, where `m` is an arbitrary multiplier.
 Each amino acid residue gets a designated slice of the vector `S` corresponding to its relative position in the sequence.
 The i<sup>th</sup> amino acid residue A<sub>i</sub> is modeled as a Gaussian curve G(A<sub>i</sub>) scaled by the corresponding index value G(A<sub>i</sub>) * I<sub>A</sub> (Figure 1.a, dashed colored lines).